On the geometry of flag Hilbert-Poincar\'e series for matroids

 \begin{remark} With Proposition~\ref{prop:rank-3}, we answer a question of Voll and the second author~\cite[Quest.~6.2]{MV:fHPseries}, about whether there exists a distinct pair of arrangements with the same coarse flag polynomial.
 We describe a pair $\mathcal{A}$ and $\mathcal{B}$ of real arrangements in Figure~\ref{fig:arrangements} which we found in the database of~\cite{Barakat} and are given by:

-They both contain nine planes with $c=15$ and $s=39$ using the above notation.
-The arrangement $\mathcal{A}$ has exactly two planes with three lines of intersection, whereas~$\mathcal{B}$ has exactly one such plane, so they are inequivalent. \end{remark}
+They both contain nine hyperplanes with $c=15$ and $s=39$ using the above notation.
+The arrangement $\mathcal{A}$ has exactly two planes with three lines of intersection, whereas~$\mathcal{B}$ has exactly one such plane, so they are nonequivalent. \end{remark}